Quantum Approximate Markov Chains are Thermal: Results

 \subsection{A short depth representation of 1D Gibbs states}

 Theorem \ref{m.mthm2} ensures that there exist local CPTP-maps which approximately recover a 1D Gibbs state from tracing out operations on local regions.
-In other words, the Gibbs state can be prepared by local operations on reduced states on separated subregions. \bcor A Gibbs state of any 1D short-range Hamiltonian can be well-approximated by a depth-two (mixed) circuit with each gate acting on $O(\log^2(n))$ qubits.
+In other words, the Gibbs state can be prepared by local operations on reduced states on separated subregions. \bcor A Gibbs state of any 1D short-range Hamiltonian at constant (inverse) temperature $\beta>0$ can be well-approximated by a depth-two (mixed) circuit with each gate acting on $O(\log^2(n))$ qubits.

 In more detail, there is a CPTP-map (corresponding to the circuit) of the form

 with each local CPTP-map $\Delta_{k, i}$ acting on $O(e^{O(\beta)} \log^2(n/\varepsilon))$ sites, with $\Delta_{k, i}$ and $\Delta_{k, j}$ acting on non-overlapping sites for $i \neq j$, such that